SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 | Name | Description
 |----------|:-------------:|
 | Cooldown | You can set the cooldown time for the ability to curse.
+| You can check the Imposter. | The name of the imposter turns red after the specified task is completed.
+a fraction, it will be rounded down.
-| Put in a vent | You will be able to put in a vent.
+| Use Vent | You will be able to put in a vent.
-| The imposter's name turns red.
-| You can set whether you can only win if you are alive or not
+| You have to be alive to win. | You can set whether you can only win if you are alive or not
 -----------------------
 ## Arsonist
 ### Third camp
 If you oil and burn them all, you win alone. <br>
 Due to a glitch, we are currently only able to support one person. <br>